theoretical-ecology/theoretical-ecology.github.io/content/policies.md

 **Attendance**:

 Much of the material presented will not be available if you aren't in class to hear it.
 You should come to class.
 If you do not, you may struggle.
 Part of the class will be discussing relevant papers.
 If you do not participate in paper discussions, clearly demonstrating that you have read and understand the nuances of the work, this will affect your grade.
-Attendance and participation will be worth 75 points.
+Attendance and participation will be worth 50 points.

+**Paper summaries**:

+The goal of the paper summary is to get you reading and understanding theory-heavy research published in peer-reviewed journals.
+I expect that these papers will dive deeper into some aspect of theoretical ecology that we covered in class, and could be tailored to your own personal interests.
+If you need help finding papers, do not hesitate to reach out.
+I really like the journal _Theoretical Ecology_, but you can find theory-heavy papers in many journals, including _Proceedings of the Royal Society B_, _American Naturalist_, and _PNAS_.
+These papers must include a model and be theory-heavy, meaning that it is not simply using a fancy statistical approach to a scientific question, but actually derive some of their results from an underlying theoretical model (we will cover the difference between statistical and phenomenological modeling in the first week, but feel free to send me a message for clarification).
+Undergraduates will do one of these paper summaries (about a page long, clearly presenting the question, methods, and results, paying attention to tying it into what we've learned in class).
+Graduate researchers will do two of these (1-2 pages, more detailed in terms of model insight and structure - read the supplemental material of the article, as I want you to know the article back to front).

 **Project**: